sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 ## Orchestrator Registration
 {: #orchestrator-registration-taxonomy title="Orchestrator Registration"}
-The Orchestrator Registration taxonomy describes how an Orchestrator onboards to the ecosystem, or how it returns from a non-operational state.
+The Orchestrator Registration taxonomy describes how an Orchestrator onboards to the SACM ecosystem, or how it returns from a non-operational state.

 ### Interaction